Privacy Policy - June 2026

 • Visitors/Sales enquiries: Anyone who visits the Grofar website and enquires about our products or services.

-• Marketing Communication: Individuals who enquire about our products/services or existing customers who wish to receive marketing information related to product updates.
+• Marketing Communications: Individuals who enquire about our products/services or existing customers who wish to receive marketing information related to product updates.

-• Support Communications: Individuals who contact us for support, attend training and webinar session, while using the Grofar Software Platform.
+• Support Communications: Individuals who contact us for support, attend training and webinar sessions while using the Grofar Software Platform.

 • Customers: Educational institutions and individual staff members that use the Grofar Software Platform.